Jazzalchemist/blogdown_source/content/post/2019-05-09-imposter-syndrome-and-the-benefit-of-self-reflection.md

 Here's the end result:
 <img src="/img/Skills_Dashboard.png" title="/img/Soft Skills for the Win?"/>

-FOr the full effect, take a look at the interactive version [here](https://public.tableau.com/profile/jared.braggins2936#!/vizhome/JobHistory_15568444434680/Skills_Dashboard)
+Take a look at the interactive version [here](https://public.tableau.com/profile/jared.braggins2936#!/vizhome/JobHistory_15568444434680/Skills_Dashboard).

 My verdict?
 I'm so proud of what I've done here.
 I know it can be improved upon (some of the formulas in the workbook are horrific), but I don't care.
 It's a major step forward for my skills as a data visualisation designer.
 Now, what to visualise next...